Redis benchmark

 By default every client (the benchmark simulates 50 clients if not otherwise specified with -c) sends the next command only when the reply of the previous command is received, this means that the server will likely need a read call in order to read each command from every client.
 Also RTT is paid as well.

-Consider this example of running the benchmark using a pipelining of 16 commands:
+This is an example of running the benchmark in a MacBook Air 11" using a pipelining of 16 commands:

 $ redis-benchmark -n 1000000 -t set,get -P 16 -q